-Students are encouraged to seek academic assistance from their instructor, Department Chair, or the Academic Dean throughout their program when problems and questions arise.
+Students are encouraged to seek academic assistance from their instructor, Program Oversight Chair, or an Academic Official throughout their program when problems and questions arise.
 Bryan University offers free tutoring to its students through the academic department.
 Tutoring is scheduled on an individualized basis.